The mini Golden Retriever Poodle mix, also known as the mini Goldendoodle, can be quite a bit smaller than a standard Goldendoodle.

 - Repeatedly breed from runts, or the smallest of a litter

+Miniature dog breeds are a fairly new development.
 Dogs were once bred for specific purposes, like hunting or herding, and later as companions.

 Today, however, they’re sometimes designed to meet the whimsical wants of owners looking for something different and desirable.